 Try to deactivate your iCloud drive and then reactivate it on your Mac.
 This option seems to work for some users.

-If none of those methods work for you, it might related to issues with your Bluetooth preferences file on your Mac.
-First switch off the Bluetooth on your Mac.
-Delete /Library/Preferences/com.apple.Bluetooth.plist and then turn back your Bluetooth.
+If none of those methods work for you, it might relate to issues with your Bluetooth preferences file on your Mac.
+First, switch off the Bluetooth on your Mac.
+Delete the file /Library/Preferences/com.apple.Bluetooth.plist and then turn back your Bluetooth.

 One of the other issues that some readers have experienced after upgrading their macOS is that the Airdrop feature vanishes.

 If you are having Airdrop issues on your MacBook, open up Terminal utility in the Applications folder.

 - First, disable Airdrop by entering this line after the Terminal prompt

 - defaults write com.apple.NetworkBrowser DisableAirDrop -bool YES

 - defaults write com.apple.NetworkBrowser DisableAirDrop -bool NO

 - Restart your MacBook and check if you can access and use AirDrop